 Amazon, Ebay and other top shopping brands may have tons of items on their navigation menus, but you shouldn’t.
 They can survive because most people already trust those brands.
 No matter how awkward or overwhelming their navigation options might be, consumers will continue to use them.

 As with so much that we’ve already discussed, there’s no single hard-and-fast rule about the size and scope of your navigation menu.
 However, a good rule of thumb is to restrict your menu to 4 – 6 items.
-This usually converts fairly well for most sites and blogs.
+This usually converts fairly well for most sites and blogs and works for website optimization.

 Whenever you remove an item from your navigation bar, the remaining items become more prominent and you’ll reduce the risk of overlap with your content.
 I have 5 items on my navigation menu bar.
 Take a look: